The IEEE Robotics & Automation Society recoginzes the importance of competions in the development and advancement of the science.

 The ultimate applications of software and hardware tools developed for this challenge include bio and nano technologies, such as miniature robotic tools for in-vivo surgical procedures, in-vitro manipulation of biological specimens, and manufacturing at the nanoscale.
 Teams can participate in up to three events, including the Autonomous Mobility & Accuracy Challenge, the Microassembly Challenge, and the MMC Showcase & Poster Session.
 Competition organizers solicited proposal entries and received 10 submissions mostly from countries in North America and Europe.
 Video qualifier submissions are due February 15, 2015.
 Find out more information about the event, visit MMC2015.

-Humanoid Application Challenge continues to support the DARWIN-OP open platform with a new challenge at ICRA 2015
+Humanoid Application Challenge supports the DARWIN-OP open platform with new challenges at ICRA 2015

 This challenge supports users of DARwin-OP, an open platform humanoid project supported by the US NSF.
 This platform provides a vision-capable humanoid with full functionality and scalability, and open source community for cooperative software development and research.
 The challenge aims to encourage creative applications from around the globe and maximize contributions in humanoid research.
 Teams who use the DARwIn-OP robot to develop their own application are eligible to send qualifying videos by end of January 2015.
 Find out more information about the event, visit Humanoid2015.